Skip to main content

 About Kaa-Iya

-Kaa-Iya del Gran Chaco National Park and Integrated Management Natural Area protects 3.4 million hectares of South America's threatened dry Chaco ecosystem in eastern Bolivia, making it one of the continent's largest protected areas.
-The park encompasses vast expanses of thorny scrubland, dry forests, grasslands, and seasonal wetlands that support distinctive wildlife adapted to hot, arid conditions including jaguars, pumas, giant armadillos, Chacoan peccaries, and the endemic Chaco tortoise.
+Kaa-Iya del Gran Chaco National Park and Integrated Management Natural Area protects 3,441,115 hectares of South America's threatened dry Chaco ecosystem in eastern Bolivia, making it Bolivia's largest protected area and one of the continent's biggest.
+[1] The park encompasses vast expanses of thorny scrubland, dry forests, grasslands, and seasonal wetlands that support distinctive wildlife adapted to hot, arid conditions including jaguars, pumas, giant armadillos, Chacoan peccaries, and the endemic Chaco tortoise.
 This landscape represents the traditional territory of the Izoceño-Guaraní indigenous people, who maintain hunting and gathering practices that have coexisted with Chaco ecosystems for centuries.
 The park's co-management model gives indigenous organizations significant authority over territorial administration and resource use decisions.
-Seasonal rainfall patterns create dramatic environmental variations, with brief wet periods transforming portions of the landscape before extended dry seasons return.
 Kaa-Iya serves as a critical stronghold for Chaco biodiversity, protecting ecosystems that are rapidly disappearing elsewhere due to agricultural expansion and cattle ranching.

 Wildlife Ecosystems